cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 4. Continue this process until the desired number of valid transactions are reaped or until the mempool is empty.
 5. Provide Tendermint the list of all transactions from the _valid_ buffer.
-6. Re-insert all transactions, from both buffers, back into mempool.
-This is to ensure we do not discard transactions from the mempool in case `ProcessProposal` fails.
+6. Re-insert all transactions, from both buffers, back into app-side mempool.
+   This is to ensure we do not discard transactions from the app-side mempool in
+	 case `ProcessProposal` fails.

 ```go
 type PriorityMempool[T MempoolTx] struct {